NFL putting permanent Experience in Times Square

 ”Cirque du Soleil has been involved with our team on things and with the Super Bowl,” says Dawn Hudson, the league’s chief marketing officer. ”We wanted to not just do an experience like anything else, but to have creativity and imagination and to really think about the things we would do.
 We thought about the power of what we know about the NFL and to try to reimagine that with a company that looks at the world in a totally different way could create magic for the fan.”

-A $30 million project that has taken 2+ years in development, the Experience has something for kids, teens, and adults, mixing high-tech and traditional displays into an immersive attraction.
+A $30 million project that has taken 2 1/2 years in development, the Experience has something for kids, teens, and adults, mixing high tech and traditional displays into an immersive attraction.

 Want to read about and see clips from your favorite franchise, or view memorabilia?
 There’s a room for that, whether through tablets or visual displays.